clay/clay.github.io/docs/glossary.md

 ## Amphora

 Amphora is the data composer and REST API of Clay.
-It's core responsibilities include:
+Its core responsibilities include:

 - Assigning core routes for each data structure
 - Composing JSON data when a request comes in